The number of ECE ILLINOIS' faculty members.

 B. By the time of exam #2 (after 32 lectures) the students should be able to do the following:

-In addition to the above topics, students are also exposed to the latest developments in networking and distributed systems, such as the evolution of the Internet and high speed networks, quality of service, CORBA, and WWW protocols.
+In addition to the above topics, students are also exposed to the latest developments in networking and distributed systems.
 The reading material for these topics may be drawn form Internet Drafts and protocol standards, or published literature, thereby introducing students to current day developments and also building the bridge between the fundamental design principles in distributed systems to state-of-the-art applications of these principles. (e,j)